bq/botbloq-its/app/api/students/Readme.md

 **Status Codes**:
 200 OK - Action successfully attempted.
-400 Bad Request - The request contains bad syntax.
 404 Not Found - Resource not found.
 **Input**:

 **Return**:
-If successful, this action returns a JSON data block containing the information for each student.
+If successful, this action returns a JSON data block containing the student information.
 If this action is not successful, it returns the error code.

 **UNLOCK /botbloq/v1/its/students/:id**